Jordyn Woods’ Video Launches Instagram War, ‘You Ain’t Kylie’

 “@jaime23duran you’re right she ain’t, she stands out on her own n*gga”

 On April 1, Hollywood Life reported that Jordyn had her eye on the Kylie Cosmetics CEO’s billionaire status.
-A source told the media outlet:
+A source told the media outlet the following.

 “Jordyn is working extremely hard at making a name for herself in the industry.
 She really idolized Kylie and wants to be a business billionaire like her.”